LifeBogger presents the Full Story of a French Football Legend who is best known by the Nickname; “Charm Striker”.

 Olivier was engulfed with fears of failure even before starting his career.
 This happened as he saw an abrupt end to his brother’s career.

 His brother just decided to quit football to become a nutritionist.
-Roman made his parents disappointed as he failed to set a good example.
+Roman disappointed his parents as he failed to set a good example.

 Apart from career fears, little Olivier was also scared of the 1980s comedy character ‘Alf’ when he was a youngster.